xlliu7/TadTR/README.md

 ![](arch.png "Architecture")

 ## Updates
+[2022.7] Glad to share that this paper will appear in IEEE Transactions on Image Processing (TIP).
+Although I am still busy with my thesis, I will try to make the code accessible soon.
+Thanks for your patience.

+[2022.6] Update the technical report of this work on arxiv (now v3).

 [2022.3] Our new work [E2E-TAD][e2e-tad] based on TadTR is accepted to CVPR 2022.
 It supports fully end-to-end training from RGB images.

 [2021.9.15] Update the performance on THUMOS14.